FahadKHAN-4/FastMRI/README.md

 - Run SwinIR_Train.ipynb file in google colab or any other eviroment.

+## Local Testing
+Users can use Upscale_testing.ipynb to test the image restoration without using the dashboard with different trained weights quickly.

 ## Enviroment

 Create python virtual enviroment and install the following libraries: